Dr. Ivan Wong, MD, FRCSC

 Dr. Wong went on to earn his medical degree from Dalhousie University and completed his Orthopaedic Surgery residency at McMaster University.
 He completed a fellowship in Sports Medicine and Trauma at the Southern California Orthopaedic Institute in Los Angeles.

-He is a current staff member of the Orthopaedic Surgery Team of Capital District Health Authority and serves as an Assistant Professor with Dalhousie University.
+He is a current staff member of the Orthopaedic Surgery Team of Nova Scotia Health Authority, at the Queen Elizabeth II Hospital and serves as a Professor with Dalhousie University.

 Dr. Wong has completed his Masters of Academic Medicine at the University of Southern California.
 His current endeavors include the development of a surgical education lab where medical students, residents, and surgeons can learn advanced arthroscopic skills.
 He actively teaches residents and practicing physicians through seminars and cadaver courses.